gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ImageExt.md

 ## ImageExt.SetSprite(this Image, Sprite) Method

-(Cross-Game compatible) Set the sprite for this image
+Set the sprite for this image

 ```csharp
 public static void SetSprite(this UnityEngine.UI.Image image, UnityEngine.Sprite sprite);